ktorio/ktor-documentation/topics/Serving_Static_Content.md

 ```kotlin
 ```

-{src="snippets/static-resources/src/main/kotlin/com/example/Application.kt" include-lines="8,10,19"}
+{src="snippets/static-resources/src/main/kotlin/com/example/Application.kt" include-lines="8,9,17"}

-This maps any request from the root URL `/` to the `static` package in application `resources`.
+This maps any request from `/resources` to the `static` package in application resources.
 In this case, Ktor recursively serves up any file from the `static` package as long as a URL path and a path to resource match.